GWU-Sweden/gwu-sweden.org/agm2021/index.md

 ---

 **Please note:** If you're interested in helping out organising GWU Sweden please talk to `@Exorph` on Discord, who is part of our nominating committee!

+Seats that are to be filled on the AGM:

+- Board of directors
+- Auditor and deputy
+- Nominating committee

 The org needs you. 🏗️